Student Bulletin – Registration

 Academic Holds

-Students with holds on their records or accounts may not register.
+Students with registration holds on their records or accounts may not register.
 It is the student’s responsibility to clear holds with the appropriate office.
 Students who miss registration priority due to holds will not be given special consideration.
 Possible holds are

 1. Bursar holds due to an unpaid balance on the student’s account